 - fine sea salt and pepper

 - Preheat the oven: 230 degrees Celsius/ 450 degrees Fahrenheit.

-- Wash, dry and halve the chicken thighs at the joint, then place them on a lightly greased baking tray.
+- Halve the chicken thighs at the joint, then place them on a lightly greased baking tray.

-- Mix together 2 tablespoons olive oil, salt, pepper, sweet paprika and rosemary in a small bowl.
+- Mix together 1 tablespoon olive oil, salt, pepper, about 1/2 teaspoon sweet paprika and a good pinch of rosemary in a small bowl.
 Smear the chicken thighs all over with this mixture.
 Put the chicken in the hot oven and bake for 10 minutes.

 - Arrange the vegetables on the tray around the chicken and bake everything for 30 to 40 minutes, basting about 2-3 times in between, until the vegetables are soft and the chicken juices run clear.
-Pierce the chicken thigh in the thickest part, there should be no more blood coming out, just clear juices.
+Pierce the chicken thigh in the thickest part, the juices should run clear.